Help our island decarbonise and build a greener future

 Like a car engine, a fossil-fuel boiler will cost even more to run as it loses efficiency over time.
 With good quality maintenance, an electric boiler will remain 100% efficient throughout its lifetime, helping you budget and save money long term.

-A new gas boiler could be just 94% efficient, and an oil boiler just 93%.
+A new gas or boiler could be just 91% efficient.
 This is because of the energy lost while converting Liquified Petroleum Gas (LPG) or oil to valuable home heating.
 Electric heating is practically 100% efficient, which means that for every £1 spent, you'll receive £1 worth of heat.

 Gas is the most expensive heating type in Guernsey; it could cost an electric heating customer over 40% less to heat their home when they switch to electric.